The early total was set at 8 (O: -110 | U: -110).The Reds (62-99) lead the series 2-0 after winning 3-2 on Tuesday, thei...

 Despite the Cubs taking out game 1, the Dodgers responded and took out game 2 and 3.
 However, those thoughts quickly vanished as the Cubs took out games 4, 5, and 6 as they finally progressed to their first World Series since 1945.

-The Cubs faced the Cleveland Indians in the MLB showpiece event, and they faced an uphill battle after losing game 1, the Cubs made it level pegging taking out game 2, but from there it was a see-sawing and nerve-wracking affair as the Indians took games 3 and 4, they had a 3-1 overall scoreline.
+The Cubs faced the Cleveland Guardians in the MLB showpiece event, and they faced an uphill battle after losing game 1, the Cubs made it level pegging taking out game 2, but from there it was a see-sawing and nerve-wracking affair as the Guardians took games 3 and 4, they had a 3-1 overall scoreline.

 The Cubs weren’t going to let go that easily as they took the scoreline head-on and rallied together to claim games 5 and 6 to make it once more a level playing field, and so it went to game 7 with the winner taking it all.